ADU Foundation Pouring and Slab Construction in San Diego

 - Slab-on-Grade: The most common ADU foundation in San Diego.
 A monolithic concrete slab poured directly on prepared ground, with thickened edges that serve as the footing.
 Cost-effective and fast.
 Suitable for flat to gently sloped lots.

 - Raised Foundation (Stem Wall): A perimeter concrete foundation wall with a crawl space beneath the floor.
 Required for sloped lots or when the finished floor must be elevated.
 More expensive but provides access to plumbing and utilities beneath the unit.
+We build these regularly on hillside properties in El Cajon, La Mesa, and Encinitas where slope is unavoidable.

 - Post-Tension Slab: A slab reinforced with high-strength steel tendons that are tensioned after the concrete cures.
 Used on expansive soil or where an engineer specifies.
 Common in San Diego’s clay-heavy soil areas like Tierrasanta and Rancho Penasquitos.